callmevari/clarin.api/README.md

 npm run start

 There are little things changed in production mode, like the UglifyJsPlugin running with webpack and another stuff.
+After that, you'll be able to go to and enjoy the app.

+# Docker launch
+Also, you can run the project with Docker.
+It's easy as run two commands:

+docker build -t clarin.api:v1 .

+After create the image, run it with the following command:

+docker run -t -d -i -p 5000:5000 --name clarin.api clarin.api:v1

+After launch the container, go to http://localhost:5000 and enjoy the app.
+If the app is not yet served, wait a few minute until npm install all the stuff and the app connect to the database.

+# MongoDB with Docker
+If you choose the way of Docker launch, you'll need to populate the first load of information in the database through the container.
+To do that, see the following instructions:

+First, execute the command: docker ps

+in order to get the CONTAINER ID of the instance you launched before.
+Once you got it (it's a hash similar to 9f83cb4b8d82, for example) you need to enter into the container, with the command:

+docker exec -it <container_id> bash

+replacing <container_id> with your hash.
+Once you are inside the container, run the last command:

+npm run migrate

+An wait until the process end to see the application with information.